gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 Your function should return a single string response, which is the bot's response to the particular user input `message`.
 Your function can take into account the `history` of messages, as well as the current message.

-Take a look at an example:
+Let's take a look at a few examples.

 ## Example: a chatbot that responds yes or no